Portugal in the Eurovision Song Contest 2021: Final

+Central: Surma, Rui Ferreira, Tony Fortuna; Lisbon Area: Rita Redshoes, Papillon, Matay; Alentejo: Luís Trigacheiro, Ana Sofia Varela, TIM; Algarve: Teresa Aleixo, Napoleão Mira, Aurea; Madeira: Bruno Santos, João Borges, Noémia Gonçalves; Azores: Rui Rufino, Lúcia Moniz, Nélson Cabral; North: Marta Ren, Pedro Saraiva, Rui Massena;

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 The semi-final allocation draw held for the Eurovision Song Contest 2020 on 28 January 2020 was used for the 2021 contest, which Portugal was placed into the second semi-final, to be held on 20 May 2021, and was scheduled to perform in the second half of the show.

 Once all the competing songs for the 2021 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
 Portugal was set to perform in position 12, following the entry from Albania and before the entry from Bulgaria.

 In Portugal, the three shows were broadcast on RTP1, RTP Internacional and RTP África with commentary by José Carlos Malato and Nuno Galopim.
 The second semi-final and the final were broadcast live, while the first semi-final was broadcast on a two-hour delay.
 The Portuguese spokesperson, who announced the top 12-point score awarded by the Portuguese jury during the final, was Elisa.